cornyhorse/forklift/docs/aws/S3_TESTING.md

 # S3 Testing Configuration

-This document explains how to configure S3 testing in the Forklift project, including the new conditional mocking system.
+This document explains how to configure S3 testing in the Forklift project, including the conditional mocking system.

 ## Overview